Ndzenyuy/YANTECH-YNP01-GitHub-Repo-BackEnd2/README.md

 A microservices-based Python project using FastAPI, Docker, and LocalStack to handle notification requests (EMAIL, SMS, PUSH) through AWS services simulated locally.

+\*\*\* Test it on a t2.medium instance type

 ## 📦 Prerequisites

 These commands are required to install docker, docker-compose and local stack, so once the instance is running, execute these commands.
-You can copy them all and paste it to the cli and respond each time prompted for a yes
+You can copy them all and paste it to the cli and respond each time prompted for a yes.

 ```bash
 sudo apt-get update